-Students who have withdrawn or have been administratively withdrawn from a NYFA program and apply to re-enter the same program within 3 semesters from the date of withdrawal will require:
+Students who have withdrawn from a NYFA program and apply to re-enter the same program within 3 semesters from the date of withdrawal will require:

-Students who have withdrawn or have been administratively withdrawn from a NYFA degree program and apply to finish the same program after 3 semesters from date of withdrawal have passed will require:
+Students who have withdrawn from a NYFA degree program and apply to finish the same program after 3 semesters from date of withdrawal have passed will require:

-- Petition to the Admissions Review Office
+- Petition to the Director of Admissions

 - New letters of recommendation (for programs for which letters of recommendation are required)

 - New creative portfolio.

-Students who have withdrawn or have been administratively withdrawn from one NYFA program and apply to a new program may require one or more of the following:
+Students who have withdrawn from one NYFA program and apply to a new program may require one or more of the following:

-- Petition to the Admissions Review Office - New letters of recommendation (in certain cases, letters may be furnished by NYFA instructors) - New creative portfolio - New transcript required if the original transcript does not meet the requirements of the new program.
+- Petition to the Director of Admissions - New letters of recommendation (in certain cases, letters may be furnished by NYFA instructors) - New creative portfolio - New transcript required if the original transcript does not meet the requirements of the new program.

-Students who have successfully completed one Master's degree program (MA or MFA) and apply for a new Master's degree program will require:
+Students who have successfully completed one degree program and apply for a new degree program at a higher level (e.g., AFA to BFA; BFA to MFA) will require: